 The standard CBC analysis provides robust long-term trend estimates from heterogeneous community science data across large spatial scales.
-By pooling count circles per stratum, this approach deals with the issue of count circles haphazardly becoming active or inactive over the time series (Sauer and Link 2011, Soykan et al. 2016).
+By pooling count circles per stratum, this approach deals with the issue of count circles haphazardly becoming active or inactive over the time series, as well as with the unequal spatial distribution of count circles (e.g., clumping near populated areas; Sauer and Link 2011, Soykan et al. 2016).
 Additionally, pooling produces a sufficiently large sample of counts to generate a reasonably robust count-effort correction function (Link and Sauer 1999), which is critical given the wide variation in count effort among count circles (Bock and Root 1981, Dunn et al. 2005).
-This approach produces a relative abundance index per year and stratum, which can be used to explore variation around long-term log-linear trends, and can be summed across larger hierarchically nested strata, such as states, provinces, or BCRs, and used to calculate change in relative abundance at larger spatial scales.
+This approach produces a relative abundance index per year and stratum, which can be used to explore variation around long-term log-linear trends, and can be summed across larger hierarchically nested strata, such as states, provinces, BCRs, or Landscape Conservation Cooperative regions (LCCs), and used to estimate change in relative abundance at larger spatial scales.
 Producing annual abundance indices also permits summarizing abundance change between any desired pair of time points.
 Finally, the simplicity of the standard model enables a flexible and robust computational process, suitable for analysis of hundreds of species that vary enormously in their ubiquity, abundance, and population dynamics.

 While the current approach produces trends that are useful for understanding population status of birds at regional to continental scales, the approach has some limitations.
 As implemented, it is a computationally intensive process, especially for wide-ranging species.
 This is due to the use of Markov chain Monte Carlo (MCMC) to estimate model parameters for relative abundance, and processing large MCMC chains to scale relative abundance to larger aggregate units to generate change estimates.

-Additionally, their coarse resolution limits their ability to provide inference about local variation and processes.
+Notably, from an ecological perspective, the coarse resolution of standard population trend analyses limits their ability to provide inference about local variation, processes, and drivers.
 While trends can be scaled up to larger spatial units, they cannot be scaled down to smaller ones.
-The analytical stratum is the finest level of resolution, which limits the extent to which variation in trends can be attributed to processes occurring at finer spatial scales (Thogmartin et al. 2004, Bled et al. 2013) and limits possibilities for tailoring conservation plans to local conditions (Ethier and Nudds 2015, Ethier et al. 2017).
+The analytical stratum is the finest level of resolution, which limits the extent to which variation in trends can be attributed to fine-scale processes such as change in local land cover or weather patterns (Thogmartin et al. 2004, Bled et al. 2013), and limits opportunities for tailoring conservation plans to local conditions (Ethier and Nudds 2015, Ethier et al. 2017).
+Abundance, distribution, and population trends of birds are affected by land cover, climate, topography, and other environmental conditions and processes at a variety of spatial scales ranging from local (e.g., home range or smaller) to landscape (Thogmartin et al. 2004, 2006; Zhang et al. 2012).
+Summarizing and evaluating correlates of trends at the scale of traditional strata may miss important regional variation in abundance, distribution, and the environmental conditions affecting them.

 Moreover, the current approach does not take full account or advantage of spatial relationships among counts.
-Modeling this structure would facilitate borrowing information across spatial boundaries, allowing more robust trend estimates in places where data are sparse (Waller and Gotway 2004, Blangiardo et al. 2013, Banerjee et al. 2014).
-Indeed, borrowing of information could possibly allow trends to be estimated at spatial scales that are finer than the spatial strata currently used (Thogmartin et al. 2004, Bled et al. 2013).
+Modeling this structure would facilitate borrowing information across spatial boundaries, allowing more robust trend estimates in places where data are sparse (Waller and Gotway 2004, Blangiardo et al. 2013, Banerjee et al. 2014) and enabling trend estimation at finer spatial scales (Thogmartin et al. 2004, Bled et al. 2013).
 Accounting for the spatial dependence across count sites also reduces the amount of spatial autocorrelation in model residuals, which leads to more reliable inference about trend estimates (Dormann et al. 2007, Beale et al. 2010).